Safety and Security Tips for the Holiday Season

 • Always be aware of your surroundings – specifically who is watching you and who is following you.

-The Holiday Season is High-Time for Stealin’
+The Holiday Season is High-Time for Stealing’

 While all of this seems rather bleak, you can help mitigate criminal behavior by being proactive, and having an experienced provider like Guardian Integrated Security provide services for your apartment community or rental housing complex.